Video Privacy Protection Act: Computer-based VPPA litigation

 The online advertising industry, in association with analytic companies, increasingly used video-based ads and at the same time gathered data from webpages and smart TV's showing digital video.
 By tracking web traffic online, consumers and their attorneys gather evidence of the data being collected by third parties through cookies and other tracking technologies when a person visits a website.
 Consumers use that traffic analysis to determine whether their protected personal information has been shared with third parties when they visited a particular website.
 For example, attorneys use software applications to log HTTP/HTTPS traffic between a computer's web browser and the Internet to produce evidence of tracking activities.
 This approach led to a $9.5 million settlement in the Lane v.
 Facebook, Inc. case.

 VPPA rulings rarely survive appeal, so the Pharmatrak case (2003) remains the most significant precedent.

+On January 26, 2026, the Supreme Court of the United States granted certiorari in the case of Salazar v.
+Paramount Global to resolve a circuit split regarding the definition of "consumer" under the VPPA.
+The central legal question is whether the statutory definition of a consumer—someone who is a "renter, purchaser, or subscriber of goods or services from a video tape service provider"—applies to individuals who subscribe to any goods or services (such as a digital newsletter) or is limited only to those who subscribe to audiovisual goods or services.

 2013 Amendments

 Following VPPA litigation against Netflix and other digital media industry giants, in January 2013, President Barack Obama signed Public Law 112-258, the Video Privacy Protection Act Amendments Act of 2012, allowing video rental companies to share rental information on social networking sites after obtaining customer permission.

 Netflix, which had expressed concerns about violating the VPPA with its increasingly social video viewing services, reportedly lobbied for the change.
 Netflix cited the VPPA in 2011 following the announcement of its global integration with Facebook.
 The company noted that the VPPA was the sole reason why the new feature was not immediately available in the United States, and encouraged its customers to contact their representatives in support of legislation that would clarify the language of the law.
 In 2012, Netflix changed its privacy rules so that it no longer retained records for people who have left the site, a change that was reported to have been inspired by VPPA litigation.

 Further results of VPPA litigation after the passage of these amendments were initially mixed.
 In 2015, the United States Court of Appeals for the Eleventh Circuit found that the law's protections do not reach the users of a free Android app, even when the app assigns each user a unique identification number and shares user behavior with a third party data analytics company.